alankan886/SuperMemo2/README.md

 - Interval: The gap/space between your next review.
 - Repetitions: The count of correct response (quality >= 3) you have in a row.

-✏️ &nbsp;quality from 0 to 2 doesn't have much impact; it doesn't affect the easiness.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you are building a program on top of this package, you may group them as one response.
-So instead of 6 responses, you have 4 (5, 4, 3, and incorrect response).

 <a name="api">

 ## API Reference